 - Not all of our page functionality is available just through using a keyboard interface.
 This doesnt meet criterion 2.1.1 (keyboard).

 - Some of our pages do not allow you to move away from one part of the page using the keyboard, even if you used a keyboard to get there.
 This means it does not meet criterion 2.1.1 (no keyboard trap).

-We plan to make all our functionality available just by using a keyboard.
+We are applying a plan to make all our functionality available just by using a keyboard.